s6hib/Chore-Tracker-API/v2_manual_test_results.md

 "message": "Payment status for roommate 1 on bill 4 updated to paid."
 }

-Step 4: Later, Bob tells Mia he needs more time to pay.
-Mia updates the due date by calling PATCH /bills/1 to extend the deadline.
+Step 4: Later, Bob tells Sue he needs more time to pay.
+Sue updates the due date by calling PATCH /bills/1 to extend the deadline.
 The API responds with a confirmation that the due date was successfully updated.

 UPDATE BILL
 curl -X 'PATCH' \